CS-433/ml-project-2-teamsnorlax2/README.md

 For the Neubauer Chamber Automation:

-* Download the data from https://drive.google.com/drive/folders/1YSCyHa7qYJeBbobsf_tAgTVp4repoytO, and place inside the `Project 2 - Cell counting in Neubauer Chambers/`folder.
+* Download the 2 folders in https://drive.google.com/drive/folders/1YSCyHa7qYJeBbobsf_tAgTVp4repoytO, and place them both inside the `Project 2 - Cell counting in Neubauer Chambers/`folder.
 This data set is quite large, around 4 Gigabytes.

 ##### Description of the folders in the [Public Google Drive](https://drive.google.com/drive/folders/179HAtF0pKPRG7f6U2cTufaUGVEhyzO2Q)